Talent Management | Compensation for Employees

 3) Alignment of Interests with Shareholders

 Deferred variable compensation intends to align the interests of employees and NHI shareholders, and to encourage a long-term, sustainable approach senior management and highly paid employees.
-For Nomura Group employees who receive a certain amount of remuneration, a portion of the remuneration is stock-related remuneration linked to shares of NHI with an appropriate deferral period applicable, in order to align with shareholders' interests.
+For Nomura Group employees who receive a certain amount of remuneration, a portion of the remuneration is stock-based compensation awards linked to the price of NHI shares with an appropriate deferral period applicable, in order to align with shareholders' interests.

 Approval and Revision of the Employee Policy

-The approval, amendment or repeal of the Employee Policy shall be made by our HRC of NHI.
+The approval, amendment or repeal of the Employee Policy can be made by our HRC.

 The following table shows an outline of the Group's compensation system.